-Actually, since the 2016-2017 season, Westbrook’s field goal percentage, three-point percentage and free-throw percentage have steadily decreased year-over-year.
+Actually, since the 2016-2017 season, Westbrook’s field goal percentage, three-point percentage, and free-throw percentage have steadily decreased year-over-year.

-Some analysts are saying that the change in scenery — and playing alongside a ball-dominant alpha like James Harden — is to blame.
+Some analysts are saying that the change in scenery — and playing alongside a ball-dominant alpha-like James Harden — is to blame.
 Others lean on the theory that, because of the heavy load that Westbrook shouldered in Oklahoma City, offensive efficiency eventually suffered.

-It’s The Mental Blocks
+The Mental Aspect

 Diving deeper into the internal mechanics of the jump shot may help to shed some light on this mystery.